rajtsi/PlaceInter_quiz_website/README.md

-Its just for helping friends group to prepare for placement OA and Interview , made with ChatGpt in 1-2 hours.
+Its just for helping friends group to prepare for placement OA and Interview , made with the help of AI in 1-2 hours.